viamrobotics/docs/docs/components/component/model1.md

 <!-- If the model does not have a fancy config UI available, such that the user needs to write JSON attributes, refer to one of the other component models as an example.
 You should include easily copy-pastable attribute templates on the config tab.
 For example, replace "Edit and fill in the attributes as applicable." with the following:

-Copy and paste the following attribute template into your COMPONENT's **Attributes** box.
+Copy and paste the following attribute template into your COMPONENT's attributes field.
 Then remove and fill in the attributes as applicable to your COMPONENT, according to the table below.

 {{< tabs >}}